MiTsSsS/Mini-Jam-118-Vampire/README.md

  I am turning this project into a learning/testing project where I code features that I feel like implementing in a game in my spare time.

 # Gameplay
-This game is a tick based game where whenever the player moves, if they are in the range of enemy units, they move simultaneously.
+This game is a turn-based game.
 For now, the game goes on until the player dies and a random enemy chosen from a pool of enemies will keep spawning in random locations on the grid.

 # Mechanics